 GALA 411 Advisors Joe Nadeau and Jeff Heine are your contacts to talk about starting up a new Chorus.

-Joe Nadeau is the artistic director and conductor of the Gay Men’s Chorus of Los Angeles, and Jeff Heine is Executive Director of Twin Cities Gay Men’s Chorus.
+Joe Nadeau is the Artistic Director of SingOUTKC in Kansas City, and Jeff Heine is Executive Director of San Diego Gay Men’s Chorus.
 You can request either Bob of Jeff’s assistance through the 411 Program.